metiago/metiago.github.io/content/posts/geth-blockchain.md

 }
 ```

-This `docker-compose` launches Geth, MongoDB, Graphana, Prometheus and Metrics Web service instance.
+This `docker-compose` starts Geth, MongoDB, Graphana, Prometheus and Metrics Web service instance.

-1. Dashboard export metrics to Prometheus gathering information from Geth;
+1. Dashboard export metrics to Prometheus that gets information from Geth;
-1. Geth is the implemetation of Etheraum protocol;
+1. Geth is the implemetation of Ethereum protocol;
 1. Grafana is a dashboard for data analysis;
 1. Prometheus stores time series data;
 1. MongoDB stores application events;